yuertongle/Findex-iframe-integration/README.md

        '*'
    )
    ```
 3. Run your project, if you can see your balance in the trading pannel, congratulation, let's start the integration.
+If not, no worries, contact findex team to inspect.

 ## Integration findex in your project: